medhatulsyani/p8105_final/project_proposal.md

 ## The intended final products

-This project will include **three final deliverable**: EDA to summarize **AED distribution and traffic volume trends** across boroughs from 2019 to 2024, **Inferential analysis** using ANOVA and correlation to compare AED and traffic measures across boroughs and over time, and
+This project will include **three final deliverables**: EDA to summarize **AED distribution and traffic volume trends** across boroughs from 2019 to 2024, **Inferential analysis** using ANOVA and correlation to compare AED and traffic measures across boroughs and over time, and